emma-lewis/Retail_Data/README.md

 A reproducible analysis workflow that:

 1. **Cleans and transforms** raw retail transaction data using Python.
-2. **Calculates actionable cost saving insights**, comparing vendor quotes against modeled should‑costs.
+2. **Identifies actionable cost-saving opportunities** by comparing vendor quotes against modeled should‑costs.
-3. **Visualizes** results in an interactive Tableau dashboard embedded above.
+3. **Visualizes** results in an interactive Tableau dashboard for data-driven decision making.

 ## Data Citation